Deep scattering layer: Description

 Lanternfish account for as much as 65 percent of all deep sea fish biomass and are largely responsible for the deep scattering layer of the world's oceans.

 The phantom bottom is caused by the sonar misinterpreting as the ocean floor a layer of small seagoing creatures that congregate between 1000 and 1500 ft below the surface.
 The name is derived from the fact that the first people to see these measurements erroneously reported that they had discovered sunken islands.
 Most mesopelagic fishes are small filter feeders which ascend at night to feed in the nutrient rich waters of the epipelagic zone.
 During the day, they return to the dark, cold, oxygen deficient waters of the mesopelagic where they are relatively safe from predators.

 Most mesopelagic organisms, including mesopelagic fish, squid and siphonophores, make daily vertical migrations.
 They ascend at night into the shallow epipelagic zone, often following similar migrations of zooplankton, and return to the mesopelagic depths for safety when there is daylight.
 These vertical migrations often occur over large vertical distances.
 Fish undertake these migrations with the assistance of a swimbladder.
 The swimbladder is inflated when the fish wants to move up, and, due to the high pressures in the mesopelagic zone, this requires significant energy.
 As the fish ascends, the pressure in the swimbladder must adjust to prevent it from bursting.
 When the fish wants to return to the depths, the swimbladder is deflated.
 Some mesopelagic fishes make daily migrations through the thermocline, where the temperature changes between 10 and 20 C, thus displaying considerable tolerances for temperature change.

 In 1998, sampling via deep trawling indicated lanternfish account for as much as 65% of all deep sea fish biomass.
 Lanternfish are among the most widely distributed, populous, and diverse of all vertebrates, playing an important ecological role as prey for larger organisms.
 The previous estimated global biomass of lanternfish was 550–660 million tonnes, about six times the annual tonnage captured worldwide by fisheries.
 However, this was revised upwards as these fish have a special gland for detecting movement from up to 30 m away (e.g. fishing nets and fish sampling nets).
-In 2007 global sonar detectors indicated a more accurate figure for the global biomass was between 5 and 10 billion tonnes: a truly massive weight of living mass.
+In 2007 global sonar detectors indicated a more accurate figure for the global biomass was between 5 and 10 billion tonnes.